 His reign saw an expansion.
 He raided Basra in 923 and Kufa in 927.
 He also threatened to take over Baghdad and robbed much of Iraq.
 He was not considered as a peaceful leader.

-But in 930, the Qarmatian leader underwent a horrible plan.
+In 930, the Qarmatian leader underwent a horrible plan.
 He planned to attack Makkah.
 When he first arrived in the city, he wasn’t allowed to enter.
 So he took an oath of peace that guaranteed that he will remain in peace here.

 They started massacring the pilgrims brutally.
 The reports indicate that about 30,000 pilgrims were killed as they were praying around the Kaaba.
-The Qarmatians were taunting the pilgrims with the verses of Holy Quran as they were being killed.
+The Qarmatians were taunting the pilgrims with the verses of the Holy Quran as they were being killed.

 He died the most horrific death, his body and flesh were eaten away by worms.
-The stone was taken away 23 years later by paying a huge ransom money.
+The stone was taken away 23 years later by paying huge ransom money.